opensourcepos/opensourcepos/README.md

 2. Create a [docker cloud account](https://cloud.docker.com)
 3. Login to docker cloud
 4. Associate your docker cloud account with your previously created digital ocean account under settings
 5. Create a new node on DigitalOcean through the `Infrastructure > Nodes` tab.
-Fill in a name (ospos) and choose a region near to you
+Fill in a name (ospos) and choose a region near to you.
+We recommend to choose a node with minimum 1G RAM for the whole stack
 6. Click [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https://github.com/jekkos/opensourcepos)
 7. Othewise create a new stack under `Applications > Stacks` and paste the [contents of docker-cloud.yml](https://github.com/jekkos/opensourcepos/blob/master/docker-cloud.yml) from the source repository in the text field and hit `Create and deploy`
 8. Find your website url under `Infrastructure > Nodes > <yournode> > Endpoints > web`
 9. Login with default username/password admin/pointofsale
 10. DNS name for this server can be easily configured in the DigitalOcean control panel

+More info [on maintaining a docker](https://github.com/jekkos/opensourcepos/wiki/Docker-cloud-maintenance) install can be found on the wiki

 Local install
 -------------